Haemochromatosis compensation claims

 - Case management

 We can also advise you on your benefit rights and can advise on dealing with any debts that you may have as a result of being off work.
-Our specialist community care team can also advise and support you regarding any health and social care provision you may be entitled to.

 If you believe that you or someone you know has suffered as a result of medical negligence please contact us.

-Our expert team work across our offices in Southampton, London, Richmond, Guildford, Lymington and Woking.
+Our expert team work across our offices in London, Richmond, Southampton, Guildford, Lymington and Woking.
 We deal with clients throughout the country and we will visit you at your home, hospital or rehabilitation unit.

 Contact our medical negligence team